These notes are

 Discover

-to get knowledge of, learn of, or find out; gain sight or knowledge of (something previously unseen or unknown).
+get knowledge of, learn of, or find out; gain sight or knowledge of (something previously

 Discovery

-1 The action or an act of revealing something secret or not generally known; disclosure.
+The action or an act of revealing something secret or not generally known;

 Find some synonyms: